spyrostheodoridis/Genetic-geography-of-terrestrial-mammals/README.md

 * data/mammalWallaceRegionsMulti.json

   This is the map that is used to map GD at the Wallace zoogeographic region scale.
 The map contains multiple polygones for each defined region.

+**Assigned sequences**

+* data/assigned_sequences

+  This directory contains the python dictionaries that should be used to estimate genetic diversity per spatial unit. the dictionaries store the sequence ids per species and spatial unit.

 **Aligned sequences**

 * data/mammals_cytb.zip

   This is a directory containing all sequence alignments (fasta format) per species for *cytb*.
-It should be unzipped to be used with the python notebooks.
+It should be unzipped to be used with the python notebook.

 * data/mammals_co1.zip

   This is a directory containing all sequence alignments (fasta format) per species for *co1*.
-It should be unzipped to be used with the python notebooks.
+It should be unzipped to be used with the python notebook.

 **Climate data**